 10 outfit tips for your photo shoot

-Choosing an outfit for your photo shoot might be a little bit difficult.
-These 10 outfit tips, based on experience and my personal taste, will give you a bit more insight about what really works on camera and what doesn’t.
+Choosing an outfit for your photoshoot might be a bit difficult.
+These 10 outfit tips, based on experience and my personal taste, will give you a bit more insight into what really works on camera and what doesn’t.

 1. Wear clothes you love!